Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Introduction

 $(4)$ In the presence of an underlying skyrmion of three mutually anticommuting masses, there is no bound state at zero energy.
-But, the bound states at finite energies possess an SU(2)$\otimes$U(1) chiral symmetry.
-While the generator of U(1) rotation captures the generalized charge of the skyrmion, the SU(2) generators correspond to its isospin, see Fig.~\ref{Fig-triangle}.
-Altogether a skyrmion core supports six induced masses.
-The U(1) charge causes rotation among three distinct copies of induces masses, while each SU(2) generator rotates between two distinct flavors of masses.
-Thus by developing finite expectation value of its charge or isospin quantum number, a skyrmion core can support degenerate flavors of competing induced masses, giving rise the color degeneracy among competing orders in its core.
+But, the sub-space of bound states at finite energies features an SU(2)$\otimes$U(1) chiral symmetry.
+While the generator of U(1) rotation captures the generalized chiral charge of the skyrmion, the SU(2) generators correspond to its isospin, see Fig.~\ref{Fig-triangle}.
+Altogether a skyrmion core supports six induced mass orders.
+The U(1) charge causes rotation among three distinct copies of induced masses, while each SU(2) generator rotates between two distinct flavors of masses.
+Thus by developing finite expectation value of its charge or isospin quantum number, a skyrmion core can support degenerate flavors of competing induced masses, once again giving rise to the notion of the color degeneracy among competing orders in its core.
 Consequently, one can construct multiple copies of five mutually anticommuting masses [see Sec.~\ref{subsubsec:skyrmionvalleyQBTalgebra}], the right number to sustain a Wess-Zumino-Witten (WZW) term in $d=2$~\cite{wess-zumino,witten}, after integrating out the fermions~\cite{abanov-weigman, jaroszewicz}.
-However, due to the color degeneracy one can construct charge-WZW and isopin-WZW terms (defined more precisely in Sec.~\ref{subsubsec:skyrmionvalleyQBTalgebra}), which can be responsible for continuous and possibly deconfined phase transitions between competing phases that can also be tested in quantum Monte Carlo simulations~\cite{assaad-QSHI-SC-Natcomm, assaad-mong-1, assaad-mong-2}.
+However, due to the color degeneracy of competing orders the skyrmion possesses an induced U(1) charge and SU(2) isospin quantum numbers (see Fig.~\ref{Fig-triangle}).
+Consequently, one can construct either a charge-WZW term by developing finite expectation value of the U(1) charge or isospin-WZW term by developing an isospin quantum number (defined more precisely in Sec.~\ref{subsubsec:skyrmionvalleyQBTalgebra}), which can be responsible for continuous and possibly deconfined phase transitions between competing phases that nowadays can also be tested in quantum Monte Carlo simulations~\cite{assaad-QSHI-SC-Natcomm, assaad-mong-1, assaad-mong-2}, for example.

+Here we solely focus on the mass orders in QBT systems, which by virtue of producing uniform and isotropic gapped quasiparticle spectra in the ordered phases become energetically most favored at zero and very low temperatures.
+The microscopic four-fermion interactions that can ultimately stabilize each of these phases in BLG has recently been worked out within the framework of an unbiased renormalization group analysis~\cite{szaboroyBLG:2021}.
+Also the experimental signatures of each mass order have been discussed in Sec.~IX of Ref.~\cite{roy-classification}.
+Distinct and unique structure of competing mass orders in the cores of topological defects in QBT systems in comparison to those in Dirac systems (featuring linear band touching in the normal state), which we have highlighted above and Clifford algebraically established later (see Sec.~\ref{sec:cliffordaalgebra}), motivates the present discussion.